Paradoxdruid/eso-guides/index.md

 # Paradoxdruid's ESO Guides

-*This is a work in progess; last updated 2025-05-31*
+*This is a work in progess; last updated 2025-06-07 with new support loadouts*

 These represent Paradoxdruid's best attempt at capturing the mid-tier meta for U46 (groups who regularly do vet and vet HM content; not trifecta progs or scorepushing attempts).